a1hmad23/micrograd/README.md

 # micrograd

 A tiny scalar-valued autograd engine and a small neural net library built on top of it.
-Implementation based on Andrej Karpathy's micrograd, rebuilt as a learning exercise.

 ## Installation